-We had outstanding debt of \$73.2 million as of May 31, 2020, consisting of a term loan (Term Loan), which we entered into on January 30, 2017 and amended three times thereafter, and a revolving credit facility (2019 Revolver), which we entered into on July 19, 2019.
+We had no outstanding debt as of August 31, 2020.
+During July 2020 we terminated our Term Loan Facility.
+We currently have a revolving credit facility (2019 Revolver), which we entered into in July 2019.

 The Term Loan was a secured credit facility that allowed us to borrow up to an aggregate principal amount of \$24.5 million, with the total amount of available borrowings subject to certain monthly recurring revenue calculations.
 We had \$24.5 million outstanding as of May 31, 2020.
 Interest on the outstanding balance was payable monthly at a rate of 8.00% per annum, plus 4.50% per annum deferred until the end of the term.
 The Term Loan was to mature on December 31, 2022.
-The Company repaid the Term Loan in full, including all outstanding interest and fees, during July 2020, and the Term Loan was terminated concurrently with the repayment.
+The Company repaid the Term Loan in full, including all outstanding interest and fees, during July 2020, and the Term Loan was terminated.

 The 2019 Revolver provides for a senior secured revolving line of credit in the amount of up to \$50.0 million, with borrowing availability subject to certain monthly recurring revenue calculations.
 The capacity under the 2019 Revolver may be increased by an additional amount of up to \$30.0 million, to the extent we achieve certain customer bookings thresholds.
-The interest rate on any outstanding borrowings will be at LIBOR plus 350 basis points or the lending institution's base rate plus 250 basis points, and interest payments are to be made in installments of one, two, or three months as chosen by the Company.
-The Company also had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1.3 million.
+The interest rate on any outstanding borrowings will be at LIBOR plus 350 basis points or the lending institution's base rate plus 250 basis points, subject to certain floors, and interest payments are to be made in installments of one, two, or three months as chosen by us.
+We also had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1.3 million.
 These letters of credit are secured through the revolving credit facility, thus reducing the capacity of the revolving credit facility to \$48.7 million.

-During March 2020, the Company borrowed this remaining capacity in its entirety to increase the Company's cash position given the uncertainty in the overall business environment due to the COVID-19 pandemic.
+During March 2020, the Company borrowed the remaining capacity in its entirety to increase the Company's cash position given the uncertainty in the overall business environment due to the COVID-19 pandemic.
 During July 2020, the Company repaid the 2019 Revolver in full, including all outstanding interest.
 The 2019 Revolver expires in July 2021 and may be automatically extended for an additional 12 months if we meet certain revenue thresholds defined under the credit agreement.